 1. Best Cheap Kids’ Telescope – Celestron FirstScope or its variants

 The astronomy community usually considers FirstScope and its variants to be ‘toy telescopes’.
-But it’s one of the only few working telescopes under $50 in the US, and it doesn’t have a shaky mount.
+But it’s one of the only few working telescopes near to $50 in the US, and it doesn’t have a shaky mount.
 However, it has many, many issues befalling it which shouldn’t be a surprise considering the price.
-For one, the primary mirror is spherical, and thus fails to deliver sharp images at “high” (really over maybe 40) magnification.
+For one, the primary mirror is spherical and thus fails to deliver sharp images at “high” (really over maybe 40) magnification.

 Second, there’s no finderscope.
 The extremely low magnification provided by the 20mm eyepiece (15x) allows one to sight along the tube, but it’s not the easiest, especially for a child.

 The eyepieces are… horrific.
 The 20mm Huygens (15x) works, but that’s about all I have to say about it.
 The 4mm Ramsden is literally useless and tends to get stuck in the focuser.

 You can’t collimate the primary mirror.
 But you’re limited to such low power anyway that as long as it’s roughly correct, the images will be alright.